data-integrations/hive-plugins/docs/HiveImport-action.md

 Imports data from hdfs directory/file into a hive table.
 Hive Import Action imports data from HDFS by executing provided Hive [Load Statement](https://cwiki.apache.org/confluence/display/Hive/GettingStarted).
 Local file storage is not allowed because a pipeline can run on any machine.
 If `LOCAL` file storage option is provided, pipeline deployment fails at publish time.
 Hive Import only accepts hive `LOAD` statements.
 If any other hive query is provided, pipeline publish will fail.
+If the Load command is executed successfully, all the files in the directory will be moved, not copied, to hive/warehouse directory.
 Hive import works with Hive 1.2.1.

 Use Case